 “I am well aware that two emotionally charged considerations come head-to-head in an application such as this: the preservation of a building of outstanding beauty, and the reversal of climate change ultimately to save our planet” .

 The Chancellor was satisfied that they would benefit the College and would help it towards reaching its net zero target.
 He determined that he would grant a faculty for solar panels on both sides of the roof, or on the south side only, dependent upon an updated assessment of the potential carbon payback for the north roof and calculations and observations as to the effect on the structure without an identical weight on the north roof, were the eventual decision to allow for solar panels on the south roof only.

 Whilst Re King’s College Chapel Cambridge achieved a pragmatic solution in the instant case, in view of the many different factors involved it provides no easy answers to the general application of the Faculty Jurisdiction (Amendment) Rules 2022.

-The Church of England Guide states: “The environmental impact (‘embodied carbon’*) of the installation itself should be considered and weighed against the clean electricity produced (‘operational carbon’) to estimate – at least roughly – when the panels will pay back from an environmental perspective.
+The Church of England’s A Brief Guide to Solar Panels and Faculty states: “The environmental impact (‘embodied carbon’) of the installation itself should be considered and weighed against the clean electricity produced (‘operational carbon’) to estimate – at least roughly – when the panels will pay back from an environmental perspective.
 The installer will be able to help calculate this information”.